sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 }
 ```

-This rule defines a transition for the time line's `<dl>` elements.
+This rule defines a transition for the timeline's `<dl>` elements.
 It specifies that the property to animate is `max-height`, so the transition will take effect whenever an element's `max-height` property changes (and that's precisely the property we modify when the `"expanded"` class is added or removed).
-The transition rule also specifies that the animation should take 500 ms, and that it should "ease in" and "ease out."
+The transition rule also specifies that the animation should take 500 milliseconds, and that it should "ease in" and "ease out."
 This last property indicates that the animation should start slowly; speed up, and then slow down again before finishing.
 That behavior usually looks more natural than animating at a constant speed.

 CSS transitions can animate many CSS properties, but there is one important constraint.
 Both the starting and ending values must be explicit.
 That constraint explains why we're animating `max-height` instead of `height`, even though it's really just `height` that we want to change.
-Unfortunately, we can't animate `height` because its has no explicit value when the description list is expanded.
+Unfortunately, we can't animate `height` because it has no explicit value when the description list is expanded.
 Every `<dl>` will have its own height based on its content, and there's no way we can predict those values in our CSS.
 The `max-height` property, on the other hand, gives us explicit values for both states—`0` and `40em` in this example—so CSS can animate its transitions.
 We just have to be sure that no `<dl>` has content more than `40em` high.
-Otherwise the extra content will be cut off.
+Otherwise, the extra content will be cut off.
 This doesn't mean, however, that we should set the `max-height` for expanded `<dl>` elements to an astronomical value.
-To see why, consider what would happen if we transitioned `max-height` to `1000em` for a `<dl>` that only needed `10em` of height.
+To see why, consider what would happen if we transitioned `max-height` to `1000em` for a `<dl>` that needed only `10em` of height.
 Ignoring (for simplicity) the complications of easing, it would only take 1/100<sup>th</sup> of the full transition time before the full content of the element was visible.
-The animation that we had planned to take 500 ms is over in 5 ms instead.
+The animation that we had planned to take 500 milliseconds is over in 5 milliseconds instead.

 There is one final complication with CSS transitions.
 Most browsers implemented the functionality before the official standard was finalized.
 To make sure their implementations wouldn't conflict with potential changes in the official standards, browser vendors initially implemented transitions using a proprietary syntax.
-That syntax adds a prefix (`-webkit-` for Safari and Chrome, `-moz-` for FireFox, and `-o-` for Opera) to the property name.
+That syntax adds a prefix (`-webkit-` for Safari and Chrome, `-moz-` for Firefox, and `-o-` for Opera) to the property name.
 To cover all the major browsers, we must include a rule with each prefix.

 ``` {.css .numberLines}
 .timeline li dl {